 How do classes work?
 Do I just show up or do I have to sign up in advance?

 Use our gym finder page to find the location you'll be using.
 On the location page, click on the class schedule to view all the classes being offered at your location on any given day.
 You can also download the Cal Fit app, which offers easy access to class schedules and lets you reserve a spot in class.
-Reservations open at 5 AM each day (you must reserve the day of), and to keep your reservation you need to check in at the kiosk next to the classroom at least 10 minutes prior to class start time.
-(Unclaimed spots are available first come-first serve during the last 10 minutes before class).
+Reservations can be made up to 7 days in advance.
 Some classes, times, and locations fill faster than others, so we recommend reserving your spot in class.

 Most group fitness classes on our schedule are included in your membership, so there is no extra cost to take them.
 The exceptions are Body Fit classes.
 These classes are smaller and led by personal trainers, so they can tailor each workout to meet your needs.
 Body Fit is a great way to start building a supportive community of gym friends.
 Your first Body Fit class is free.

 Since I don't know my way around the gym, I'm worried that I'll accidentally do something wrong.

 We have a great resource for you!
 You can read up on our gym rules & etiquette suggestions here.
 These guidelines will help you navigate pretty much all areas of the gym with ease.